Alison Joan Murray Levine

 - Doctor of Philosophy (PhD), University of Virginia, 1998

 My scholarship spans the fields of twentieth and 21st century French cultural history and film studies.
 I am particularly interested in documentary cinema.
 Questions of French national identity, including changing attitudes towards the place of rural, colonial, and postcolonial spaces and people, were at the heart of my first book project, Framing the Nation: Documentary Film in Interwar France.
 Translated into French as L’oeil de la nation: le film documentaire dans la France de l’entre-deux-guerres, this book relies on research in film and manuscript archives to tell the story of public and private actors in France between the two world wars who were making use of documentary film in various ways.
 The book examines the contribution of documentary films and programs to the portrayal of regional and colonial cultures within broader discourses about the French nation.
-My forthcoming book, Vivre Ici, explores questions of space, place, and viewer experience in contemporary French documentaries that depict life in French places such as wilderness, roads, schools, farms, and urban edgelands.
+My second book, Vivre Ici, explores questions of space, place, and viewer experience in contemporary French documentaries.
+These films depict life in French places such as wilderness, roads, schools, farms, and urban edgelands, and rather than presenting an informational or didactic approach, they instead invite the viewer to experience these places alongside the humans and animals who inhabit them.
 Other articles and book chapters explore topics such as orality, the politics of food, and propaganda in French and Francophone documentary and fiction film, as well as questions of French colonial history and colonial tourism.

 - All-University Teaching Award, 2012